-An incumbent Transmission Owner shall have the right to: (1) build, own, and recover costs for upgrades to the transmission facilities it owns, regardless of whether the upgrade has been selected in the regional transmission plan for purposes of cost allocation; (2) retain, modify, or transfer rights-of-way subject to relevant law or regulation granting such rights-of-way; or (3) develop, build, own, and operate a transmission solution that is not eligible for regional cost allocation to meet its reliability or other needs or service obligations in its own service territory or footprint.
-For purposes of Section 31.6.4, the term "upgrade" shall refer to an improvement to, addition to, or replacement of an existing transmission facility or any part thereof and shall not refer to an entirely new transmission facility.
+Nothing in this Attachment Y affects the right of Aan incumbent Transmission Owner shall have the right to: (1) build, own, and recover costs for upgrades to the transmission facilities it owns, regardless of whether the upgrade has been selected in the regional transmission plan for purposes of cost allocation; (2) retain, modify, or transfer rights-of-way subject to relevant law or regulation granting such rights-of-way; or (3) develop, build, own, and operate a local transmission solution that is not eligible for regional cost allocation to meet its reliability or other needs or service obligations in its own service territory or footprint.
+For purposes of Section 31.6.4, the term "upgrade" shall refer to an improvement to, addition to, or replacement of a part of an existing transmission facility-or any part thereof and shall not refer to an entirely new transmission facility.

-31.6.5 Compliance with Reliability Requirements
+31.6.5 Compliance with Notice of Reliability Requirements